A person may be perfect on paper, but no one marries paper – at least no one should, said Hudson Russell Davis

 20. You ignore the red flags in potential suitors.

-21. You don’t like asking questions.
+21. You don’t like (asking or being asked) questions.

 22. You ask too many questions.